 - New closed-system packaging designed to prevent transfer or removal of the pesticide except directly into proper application equipment.
 This will prevent spills, mixing, pouring the pesticide into other containers or other actions that could lead to paraquat exposure.

 These mitigation measures are described in detail, along with implementation information in the Registration Review Docket.
 View the mitigation measures.

 EPA distributed a safety message which highlights the toxicity of paraquat and illustrates the negative repercussions of misusing paraquat to pesticide application educators for use in training sessions.
 View EPA’s paraquat safety message.

 Paraquat is currently undergoing registration review, a program that re-evaluates all pesticides on a 15-year cycle.
-The draft human health and ecological risk assessments are scheduled to publish next year, and a final registration review decision is anticipated in 2018.
+The draft human health and ecological risk assessments are scheduled to publish this year, and a registration review decision is anticipated in 2020.
 During this process, EPA may require additional mitigation beyond the measures mentioned above.
 All documents related to the registration review can be located in docket number EPA-HQ-OPP-2011-0855 located at www.regulations.gov.

 - Syngenta’s Paraquat Information Center Exit